lgraubner/sitemap-generator/README.md

 Controls what HTTPS agent to use.
 This is useful if you want configure HTTPS connection through a HTTP/HTTPS proxy (see [https-proxy-agent](https://www.npmjs.com/package/https-proxy-agent)).

+### lastMod

+Type: `boolean`
+Default: `false`

+Whether to add a `<lastmod>` line to each URL in the sitemap, and fill it with today's date.

 ### maxEntriesPerFile

 Type: `number`
 Default: `50000`

 Google limits the maximum number of URLs in one sitemap to 50000.
 If this limit is reached the sitemap-generator creates another sitemap.
 A sitemap index file will be created as well.

+### priorityMap

+Type: `array`
+Default: `[]`

+If provided, adds a `<priority>` line to each URL in the sitemap.
+Each value in priorityMap array corresponds with the depth of the URL being added.
+For example, the priority value given to a URL equals `priorityMap[depth - 1]`.
+If a URL's depth is greater than the length of the priorityMap array, the last value in the array will be used.
+Valid values are between `1.0` and `0.0`.

 ### stripQueryString